jayc-amd/dify-docs/en/plugins/quick-start/develop-plugins/tool-plugin.md

 * Tools
 * Apps
-* Enable persistent storage Storage, allocate default size storage
+* Storage, enable persistent storage and allocate default size storage
 * Allow registration of Endpoint

 > Use the arrow keys to select permissions within the terminal and the "Tab" button to grant permissions.